andrei-petruta/17.-Todo-List-v.2/README.md

 # 17.-Todo-List-v.2
-improved to do list -> html, css, js, ejs, node, express, mongoDB atlas, heroku (project from Angela Yu's Web Development Bootcamp)
+improved to do list -> html, css, js, ejs, node, express, mongoDB, heroku (project from Angela Yu's Web Development Bootcamp)

 connected to mongoDB Atlas for data storage and deployed with heroku: https://evening-brushlands-97469.herokuapp.com/